gtumanyan/SDI/README.md

 ## Download

-You can download the prebuilt binary from the [Telegram topic](https://t.me/Snappy_Driver_Installer).
+You can download the prebuilt binary from the [Telegram topic](https://t.me/Snappy_Driver_Installer)

 #### Self-built

-Follow [guide](https://github.com/gtumanyan/SDI/blob/dev/Docs/building-win-x64.md) if you want to build by yourself.
+Follow [guide](https://github.com/gtumanyan/SDI/blob/dev/Docs/building-win-x64.md) if you want to build by yourself

 ## Donation